 Cloud infrastructure, including existing Office 365 capabilities, user licensing, and identity.

 Your assessment of these components will influence how you want to upgrade.
-For a more detailed assessment checklist, see focus areas for assessment in the Preferred Practices for Office 365 ProPlus Deployment.
+For more detailed information, see Best practices for assessing your infrastructure.

 Review new Group policy settings

 As with any new version of Office, there are new Administrative Template files (ADMX/ADML) for Group Policy settings.
 All Group Policy settings for Office are now located in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Office\16.0 and HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Office\16.0.

 You can download the Administrative Template files (ADMX/ADML) for Group Policy settings for Office 2016 from the Microsoft Download Center.
 The download includes an Excel file that lists all the Group Policy settings and the new policy settings for Office 2016.